xopxop/homegit/roger-skyline-1/README.md

 https://superuser.com/questions/217012/what-size-should-i-make-a-partition-to-appear-as-a-standard-number-e-g-100gb
 ```
 # Network and Security Part
-For the network on your VM, here are the steps to achieve: \n
+For the network on your VM, here are the steps to achieve

 • You must create a non-root user to connect to the machine and work.
 ```
 non-root user: dthan